 New TV and movie streaming services are cropping up every day.
 Yet, free and legal streaming is still a rarity – so much so that it seems too good to be true.
-But Sony Crackle is a reality.
-This ad-supported streaming service is completely free of charge in the US and Australia and has been around for almost a decade.
+But Crackle is a reality.
+This ad-supported streaming service is available completely free of charge in the US.
 A subscription based ad-free version is also available in many Latin American countries.
-But if you haven’t heard of Sony Crackle until now it might be because it has changed its name several times – first Grouper, then Crackle and now Sony Crackle.
-It is reportedly set for another rebrand as Crackle Plus under new majority ownership by Chicken Soup for the Soul Entertainment.
+But if you haven’t heard of Crackle until now it might be because it has changed its name several times – first Grouper, then Crackle followed by Sony Crackle.
+Nowadays, it has once again rebranded as Crackle under new majority ownership by Chicken Soup for the Soul Entertainment.

-However, it has improved over the years and currently offers a good variety of well-known movies and TV shows.
-So, if you are looking for something fun and free to do this weekend, we’ll explain how to stream on Sony Crackle, its pros and cons, and recommend some content that is worth checking out.
+Crackle has improved over the years and currently offers a good variety of well-known movies and TV shows.
+So, if you are looking for something fun and free to do this weekend, we’ll explain how to stream on Crackle, its pros and cons, and recommend some content that is worth checking out.
 Let’s get started!

-How to stream movies and shows on Sony Crackle
+How to stream movies and shows on Crackle

 The interface is minimalist and easy to use.
 On the front page of the website and mobile app you will find featured films and shows, but you can also sort by recently added, most popular, as well by genre or alphabetically.
 Among the movies and TV series you will also find trailers and clips.

-As previously mentioned, all of these are available for your viewing pleasure free of charge.
-You don’t even have to make an account on Sony Crackle.
-However, we recommend getting one anyway, since it allows you to create a Watch Later list and you won’t have to repeatedly enter your birth date when trying to watch R-rated movies.
+As previously mentioned, all of these are available for your viewing pleasure free of charge if you live in the US.
+You don’t even have to make an account on Crackle.
+However, we recommend signing up anyway.
+Having an account allows you to create a Watch Later list and you won’t have to repeatedly enter your birth date when trying to watch R-rated movies.

 If everything so far sounds good, you might be asking yourself if the content on the platform is great too.
-While by no means rivaling the vast library of the likes of Netflix and Hulu, Sony Crackle does have some tricks up its sleeve.
+While by no means rivaling the vast libraries of the likes of Netflix and Hulu, Crackle does have some surprisingly good content.
 The streaming service has around 150 feature-length movies and 75 series you can choose from.

-You can also stumble on critically acclaimed Hollywood films like Whiplash or the ever popular “show about nothing” Seinfeld.
+Crackle also offers a number of more recent critically acclaimed films like Taxi Driver, The Machinist and We Need to Talk about Kevin.
 So, while the selection is not huge, you can discover some cool content that you would rarely find anywhere else.
-This also holds true because Sony Crackle has launched and will continue launching new original series such as The Oath, which explores a world of crime and gangs.
+This also holds true because Crackle has launched and will continue producing new original series such as The Oath, which explores a world of crime and gangs.
 The show already has two seasons and is executive-produced by 50 Cent.
 It also stars Ryan Kwanten, who you probably know from HBO’s hit series True Blood.